MaxHastings/Celery/docs/User Documentation.md

 Calling this function will transfer tokens from your wallet into your Account Balance, and will switch your Account to  staking if its not already.
 You will begin to earn 100% APY interest on your entire Account Balance right away.
 You can call this function as many times as you would like.

 ```
-Parameters: amount (uint256) 0 is not allowed
+Parameters: amount (uint256)
 Returns: none
+Handled errors: If "amount" parameter is 0
 ```

 ### Start Payout